ChessMax/awesome-programming-languages/README.md

 - [Oberon+](https://github.com/rochus-keller/Oberon) - Oberon parser, code model & browser, compiler and IDE with debugger.
 Oberon turned out to be a language very well suited for compiler front and backend experiments because it is decently simple but still powerful enough to build real-world software, as it supports pointers, static and stack based data structures and call by reference, which are not usually available with scripting languages.
 - [OCaml](https://ocaml.org/) - A general-purpose, industrial-strength programming language with an emphasis on expressiveness and safety.
 OCaml is a multi-paradigm programming language which extends the Caml dialect of ML with object-oriented features.
 - [Odin](https://github.com/odin-lang/Odin) - The Odin programming language is designed with the intent of creating an alternative to C.
+- [OfrontPlus](https://github.com/Oleg-N-Cher/OfrontPlus) - Oberon family of languages to C translator for ARM, x64 and x86 architectures.
 - [Oil](http://www.oilshell.org/) - Oil is a new Unix shell.
 It's our upgrade path from bash to a better language and runtime.
 - [Okta](https://github.com/mikelma/oktac) - Okta is a new open source, general-purpose programming language that, although it’s still in its childhood, aims to provide a simple platform to create low level, efficient software.
 - [Orion](https://github.com/wafelack/orion) - Orion is a high level, purely functional Lisp dialect.